August 20, 2018

 The US Open will be truly fascinating to watch.
 What will be the next big twist in this glorious story?

-Last word should go to Djokovic after collecting that elusive ninth Masters 1000 title in Cincinnati.
+The last word should go to Djokovic after collecting that elusive ninth Masters 1000 title in Cincinnati.

 He said: ‘It feels unreal to be playing at this level again.’

 Most of us never thought we would see it.
 So let’s enjoy a true master for what he brings to tennis.